chromaui/chromatic-cli/README.md

 This package will load any variables from a `.env` file if present

+## Issues

+If you encounter issues with the CLI please report them via the in-app chat (Intercom widget) or at https://github.com/chromaui/chromatic-cli/issues.
+Thanks!

 ## Contributing

 Because of the nature of this package: it being a connector between Storybook and a web service, you may need an app code to test this locally.
 Just send us a message at opensource@hichroma.com or sign up for an account!